-In order to further boost the performance of transfer learning, in several previous publications\cite{xuhong2018explicit,li2019delta,chen2019catastrophic}, new regularizers has been comprehensively investigated w.r.t. both model parameters and features.
+In order to further boost the performance of transfer learning, in several previous publications\cite{xuhong2018explicit,li2019delta,chen2019catastrophic}, new regularizers have been comprehensively investigated w.r.t. both model parameters and features.
 In \cite{xuhong2018explicit}, the convolutional weights are penalized to be closer to the source parameters rather than zero to avoid information loss from source data.
-Li et al. \cite{li2019delta} utilize attention mechanism to restrict the difference between the convolutional features at same hierarchy from source model and target one, respectively.
-Further, Chen et al.\cite{chen2019catastrophic} claim that feature components corresponding to small singular values would an impediment for knowledge transferring, and then propose to suppress such components as a regularization during fine-tuning.
-In this work, we also take advantages of Singular Value Decomposition on the features before softmax layer, and provide empirical analysis towards the learning mechanism during the learning process.
+Li et al. \cite{li2019delta} utilize an attention mechanism to restrict the difference between the convolutional features at the same hierarchy from the source model and target one, respectively.
+Further, Chen et al.\cite{chen2019catastrophic} claim that feature components corresponding to small singular values would be an impediment to knowledge transferring and then propose to suppress such components as regularization during fine-tuning.
+In this work, we also take advantage of Singular Value Decomposition on the features before the softmax layer and provide empirical analysis of the learning mechanism during the learning process.